maryleboy/DnD/Kyle_Campaign/Lettree/Military_development_plan/lettree_policing_and_military_development_plan.md

 ## Establishment Phase - NOW
 ![image](establishment_phase.png "Establishment Phase")
 ### Overview:
-In order to become and established nation it is critical that Lettree gains the ability to field a viable force to enable defense from outside forces and enforce order from within.
-Lettree must also establishes some capacity, however small it may need to be, to investigate and interact with the outside world in a manner enabling the understanding of and mitigation of risks.
+In order to become an established nation, it is critical that Lettree gains the ability to field a viable force to enable defense from outside forces and enforce order from within.
+Lettree must also establish some capacity, however small it may need to be, to investigate and interact with the outside world in a manner enabling the understanding of and mitigation of risks.

 ### Goals:
 - Build a force that can be established rapidly
 - Ensure this force that can stretch minimal rescources and manpower
-- Ensure this force that compliments and utilises whatever initial strategic assets available to Lettree.
+- Ensure this force compliments and utilises whatever initial strategic assets available to Lettree.
 Currently:
     - The Network Embassy Operators within Statue Heaven
     - Aarakockra Sparverius mages
     - The Dark Golems produced by the golem forge